-The regular expression describing the name $((?i) \setminus w \cdot sort \setminus w^)$ accepts all the words that contain the word sort, like quicksort, sorting, or sort. (?i) sets the matching case insensitive.
-The parameters are expressed be the String \cdot regular expression, which means that we expect a list of 0, 1 or more Strings.
+The regular expression describing the name $((?i) \ w \ sort \ w^{})$ accepts all the words that contains the word sort, like quicksort, sorting, or sort. (?i) sets the matching case insensitive.
+The parameters are expressed be the $String \ regular$ expression, which means that we expect a list of 0, 1 or more Strings.
 If we would expect exactly three Strings (for example), we would write String String String.
 The result tag indicates that this service returns a list of Strings as well.
 Note that it is of course only a trivial example; the power of regular expressions allows us to express a service name much more precisely.